-- establish the causes with the highest probability - imagine/design solutions for avoiding/delay/reduce the failure/damage or even for improving the system functioning - eliminate, reduce the cause(s) of the failure - change the design and the functioning parameters of the system (re-engineering) but take into account cost and time.
+- establish the causes with the highest probability - imagine/design solutions for - avoiding/delay/reduce the failure/damage or even for improving the system functioning - eliminate, reduce the cause(s) of the failure - change the design and the functioning

 Fig. 2.
 Investigation of a tribosystem failure (flowchart after [3]).